adhi2k/EIGENVALUES-AND-EIGENVECTORS/README.md

 ## Program:
 ```
 #Program to find the eigen values and eigen vectors.
-#Developed by: Sharukesh T
+#Developed by: Srinath N
-#RegisterNumber: 2305002022
+#RegisterNumber: 2305003009
 import numpy as np
 A=np.array([[4,2],[2,4]])
 values,vectors=np.linalg.eig(A)